Hulidex/k8s_automated_deployment/README.md

 extensively common in a k8s cluster.

-> We must be aware of that we can install additional pods for shaping the k8s cluster behavior or extend their functionality
+> We must be aware of that we can install additional pods for shaping the k8s cluster behaviour or extend their functionality

 ##### DNS